Northern Ireland peace process: Towards a ceasefire

 Ian Paisley of the Democratic Unionist Party (DUP) opposed the Declaration, James Molyneaux of the Ulster Unionist Party (UUP) argued that it was not a "sell-out" of unionists, and Gerry Adams of Sinn Féin requested dialogue with the governments and clarification of the Declaration.

 Towards negotiations

 On 6 April 1994, the Provisional IRA announced a three-day "temporary cessation of hostilities" to run from Wednesday 6 April – Friday 8 April 1994.

 Five months later, on Wednesday 31 August 1994, the Provisional IRA announced a "cessation of military operations" from midnight.
 Albert Reynolds, the Irish Taoiseach, said that he accepted the IRA statement as implying a permanent ceasefire.
-Many unionists were sceptical.
+Many unionists were skeptical.
 UUP leader James Molyneaux, in a rare slip, declared "This (the ceasefire) is the worst thing that has ever happened to us."

 In the following period, there were disputes about the permanence of the ceasefire, whether parties linked to paramilitaries should be included in talks, and the rate of "normalisation" in Northern Ireland.
 Loyalist bombings and shootings, and punishment beatings from both sides, continued.

 This is an abbreviated list of events of significance in the lead-up to all-party negotiations: